-Experiential activations of all kinds are filling today’s marketing event space.
+Experiential brand activations of all kinds are filling today’s marketing event space.
 Experiential marketing focuses on creating real-life, hands-on experiences for their target audiences.
-It supports the growing requirement to engage with customers through meaningful experiences that help deepen the brand-customer relationship.
-One of the most significant benefits of experiential marketing is the sense of brand loyalty it can create among your target audiences.
+It supports the growing requirement to engage audiences and customers through meaningful live experiences that help deepen the brand-customer relationship.
+One of the most significant benefits of experiential marketing is the lasting impression and sense of brand loyalty it can create among your target audiences.

 Experiential marketing may look a lot like event marketing, which is not a surprise because experiential campaigns and strategies are typically event-centric.
-However, these events tend to involve more than mere event planning, event management, and execution.
-They lean towards providing a more immersive experience and are usually standalone (not part of a bigger event, like a trade fair or music festival).
+However, these live events tend to involve more than mere event planning, event management, and execution.
+They lean towards providing a more immersive live experience and are usually standalone (not part of a bigger event, like product launches, trade fair, mobile tours, music festival, or other type of corporate event).
 In event marketing agencies, event marketers can pull off any major event you want because they will have a routine project plan and people for it.
-These are the resources an experiential marketing agency also must have, but the difference is that they approach each event like it is their first (if they do it right).
+These are the resources an experiential marketing agency that specializes in event production and corporate events must also have, but the difference is that they approach each event like it is their first (if they do it right).

 You’ve done your research and found a few experiential marketing agencies that seem like a good fit for your brand.
 But before you get in touch, you should conduct a background check.
 Talk to your colleagues and the agency’s other clients, research them both offline and online, and then schedule a meet-up.
 Find out how long the agency has been in business.
 Ask about their corporate culture and review their past and current work.
 Look through their portfolio and ask to see examples of their experiential marketing campaigns and how they’ve helped other clients increase brand awareness.